bododge/multiscale-nueral-style/README.md

 `multiscale.sh content_file style_file`

 The script is a loop of commands iterating through each using the output image from the previous, and using a series of if then statements to determine next steps throughout the process.
-There are a ton of notes in the script itself so it should be easy to modify if needed.
+The script creates multiscale and project directories, keeping things neatly organized in their own folder.
+There are a ton of notes in the .sh script so it should be easy to modify as needed.

 Here is a quick example series of what can be created with the script.
 These are the first and last image 15 part series.